clementallen/gliding-tools/README.md

 ### Handicapped speed calculator

-Calculator your handicapped speed by entering your speed and glider handicap.
+Calculates your handicapped speed by entering your speed and glider handicap.

+### BGA handicaps list

+List of bga handicaps displayed in a nice responsive list

 #### View a live version [here](http://gliding.clementallen.com/)